Phicks-debug/aiobedrock/README.md

 - 424: ModelErrorException
 - 408: ModelTimeoutException
 - 429: ThrottlingException

+In addition, when the streaming API surfaces an error event the library raises `BedrockStreamError` with the exception type that Bedrock reported (for example `ModelStreamError`) and the payload returned by the service.

 For more error details, refer to the [AWS Bedrock API documentation](https://docs.aws.amazon.com/bedrock/latest/APIReference/API_runtime_InvokeModel.html).